openbaton/docs/docs/vnfm-how-to-write.md

 ```
 Take care about the configuration of the mainClass.
-If the name or package of your name class is different, you need to replace it here as well.
+If the name or package of your mainClass is different, you need to replace it here as well.

 #### Property files
 The previously created properties files are used to define several things.